varun-k-s/angular15-homes-app/README.md

-# Housing Listings — Angular 15 Learning Project
+# Homes App — Angular 15 Learning Project

 This is a learning project built using Angular 15, demonstrating a simple real-estate listings application with routing, components, interfaces, services, data fetching, and filtering functionality.
 The goal was to practice core Angular concepts in a structured, real example.